-(semi-private lessons) A great program for students of all ages to take lessons with a friend or a sibling.
+A great program for students of all ages to take lessons with a friend or a sibling.
 The students must be similar ages/levels.
-Offered for all instruments.
-The students will participate in all recitals.
+These semi-private lessons are available for all instruments.
+Students will participate in all recitals.

 Group Music Lessons

-Many students are highly motivated by group instruction, consisting of similar ages and levels of abilities, and enjoy the social interaction it provides.
+Many students are highly motivated by group instruction.
+Group classes consist of similar ages and levels of abilities, and students enjoy the social interaction it provides.
 After two to three semesters of group classes, students are encouraged to progress to individual lessons.

 - Group classes consist of 4 or more students.